Is GLAMGLOW Cruelty-Free?

 On GLAMGLOW’s website, they claim, they don’t test their products on animals except when required by law.

 Policies stating, “except when required by law”, usually implies the company is selling its products in mainland China.
-All imported cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Most imported cosmetics sold in stores in mainland China are required by law to be tested on animals.